beejjorgensen/bgpython/src/bgpython_chapter_A01_math.md

 print(4913**(1/3))  # prints 16.999999999999996
 ```

-Hey--wait a second, that's not $17$!
+Hey---wait a second, that's not $17$!
 What gives?

 Well, turns out that floating point numbers in computers aren't exact.
 They're close, but not exact.
 It's something developers need to be aware